 3. A completed (including signature) entry form

-To help you with your translations, the University of Warwick makes available to ALL students the webcasts of three translation workshops on (1) translation and song, (2) translation and theatre, and (3) translation and literature – please check this webpage for updates.
+To help you with your translations, the University of Warwick makes available to ALL students the webcasts of three translation workshops on (1) translation and song, (2) translation and theatre, and (3) translation and literature – please check this webpage for details.

-The set texts for French, German, Italian and Hispanic Studies - the four languages taught in academic sections within the School of Modern Languages and Cultures at Warwick - will be released at noon on Thursday 7 May 2020 and entries can be submitted between 7 May 2019 and 28 June 2019 at 5pm.
-The deadline on 28 June 2019 at 5pm is final.
+The set texts for French, German, Italian, and Hispanic Studies - the four languages taught in academic sections within the School of Modern Languages and Cultures at Warwick - will be released at noon on Thursday 7 May 2020 and entries can be submitted between 7 May 2020 and 22 June 2020 at 5pm.
+The deadline on 22 June 2020 at 5pm is final.